sezzle/sezzle-magento2/README.md

 * Set `Enable Settlement Reports` to `Yes` for the Settlement Reports Dashboard to get activated.
 * Set `Range` to a value based on which you want to fetch the Settlement Reports.
 * Set `Enable Automatic Syncing` to fetch the Settlement Reports asynchronously.
-* Set `Schedule` and `Time of Day` based on which the above automatic sync will work.
+* Set Schedule and Time of Day for the above automatic sync to run.

-_**Note** : Automatic Syncing will occur using cron.
-Make sure, cron is enabled before you enable it._
+_**Note** : Automatic Syncing requires cron to be enabled._

 ### Widget Configuration